georgebsr/100-days-of-code-with-codecademy/README.md

 # Day 36
 Had no free time due to work & personal stuff but stayed consistent by studying MDN docs on iterators & practicing in VS Code—focused on .forEach(), .map(), .filter(), .reduce(), custom iterators, and debugging; key takeaway: reading helps, but coding makes it stick!

+# Day 37 & Day 38
+## Break
+No coding these days as I was in the village without access to a PC.
+Taking a short break!